-Marci Nadler is a contemporary colorist painter working in oils, acrylics, watercolor, and ink.
-Her paintings straddle a fine line between representational and abstract.
+Marci Nadler is a colorist working in oils, acrylics, watercolor, and ink.
+Her painting straddles a line between representational and abstract.
 Her work has been exhibited internationally, on loan through Art in Embassies Program (in Riyadh, Saudi Arabia and La Paz, Bolivia), and in numerous group and solo exhibits in the U.S..
-Her paintings are in Rachel Mellon’s Oak Spring Garden Library Collection, and many private collections.
+Nadler’s paintings are in Rachel Mellon’s Oak Spring Garden Library Collection, and many private collections.
 Her work was included in the Robert D’Arista Legacy exhibit at the Katzen Museum at American University.

-She serves on the board of the William Calfee Foundation, served on the Middleburg Arts Council, and is a founding member of Artists in Middleburg, a Guild of Natural Science Illustrators member, and a longtime member of the National Society of Arts and Letters, a group devoted to encouraging young artists in all genre.
+Nadler is a member of Artists in Middleburg, a member of the Guild of Natural Science Illustrators, and a longtime member of the National Society of Arts and Letters.

-In addition to being a painter, Nadler actively promotes prominent and promising artists, primarily the tremendous artistic diversity of the Virginia Piedmont.
-She runs Booth & Nadler, a studio and gallery in Marshall, Virginia.
+In addition to painting, Marci Nadler promotes the tremendous artistic diversity of the Virginia Piedmont.
+She currently works from a studio and gallery in Marshall, Virginia.